Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 **Smaller Formats Win in Frequency Markets, Larger in Aspirational Markets**

-* Small Supermarket Type 1 clubhouses consistently outperform larger types across all tiers, with particularly strong traction in Tier 2 (1,624 orders).
+* **Small Supermarket Type 1 clubhouses** consistently outperform larger types across all tiers, with particularly strong traction in Tier 2 (1,624 orders).
 This indicates that compact, curated assortments are more effective than capital-intensive large types.
 Efficiency, not scale, is driving order volume.

-* High and medium supermarket types perform better in Tier 3 cities, catering to aspirational top-income segments with higher order values but lower frequency.
+* **High and medium supermarket types perform better in Tier 3 cities**, catering to aspirational top-income segments with higher order values but lower frequency.
 In contrast, Tier 1 markets favor smaller types that support higher order frequency and faster logistics.

-* Small Grocery Store clubhouses perform significantly better in Tier 1 than in Tier 3.
+* **Small Grocery Store clubhouses** perform significantly **better in Tier 1** than in Tier 3.
 Urban consumers in Tier 1 prefer fresh, organic, and quality-assured groceries over local vendors, highlighting expansion potential for premium grocery types in metropolitan markets.

 <img src="https://i.postimg.cc/bvssWy6Q/Picture4.png" alt="Clubhouse perfo.">